HUMANS OF KANGAROO ISLAND

 Purchased 6 quick fill pimps for the island in preparation for next fire

-Raised $10,000 for fire-devastated sports club through book sales
+Raised over $10,000 for fire-devastated sports club through book sales

 Thank you to all our partners and supporters who have helped make this possible.